edwardyehuang/CAR/readme.md

 ## Reproduce our results

-Exactly the same results should be obtained if you are using 8 × NVIDIA V100 (SXM2).
+Exactly the same results should be obtained if you are using 8 × NVIDIA V100 (SXM2) with iseg <= 0.04.
 We verified this on many different machines.
 Note that, you have to use all GPUs on the machine to avoid a deterministic bug that is still under investigation.

 To help verify the exact reproduction process, a training log of ResNet-50 + Self-Attention + CAR is provided in [resnet50_sa_car_train_log.md](docs/resnet50_sa_car_train_log.md)